Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Westergas is the city’s hip, artistic district that occupies a former gas factory within the spacious Westerpark.
 Ideal for events, two Christmas fairs take place in the historical and stylish venue.

 The Funky Christmas Market Amsterdam is a unique market in that it features handmade wares and artsy events.
-The market takes place on a Sunday in mid-December.
+This market takes place on a Sunday in mid-December (the 17th for 2023).

 Rembrandtplein Christmas Market